coyg7/Dynamic-Online-Examination-System/README.md

-# Dynamic Online Examination System
+# OnlineQuizJGT
+Simple Online Quiz App using Php and mySql